 - Inspiring and engaging people in wildlife and conservation

-Highland Titles is already successful in all of these objectives at its two nature resrfves and in the communities in and around Glencoe and Ballachulish.
+Highland Titles is already successful in three of these objectives at its two nature reserves and in the communities in and around Glencoe and Ballachulish.

-In the current economic climate we cannot rely on government to provide financial support for landscape-scale action for wildlife.
-Indeed waiting for government to take control was never a good idea.
+We cannot rely on government, particularly the Scottish government, to provide financial support for landscape-scale action for wildlife.
 Government cannot afford to offend the large landowners, many of whom are a part of the problem.
 Maintaining a large percentage of the Highlands of Scotland as shooting estates has served ecology ill.
 Managing the land for deer and grouse is not conducive to a healthy ecosystem as artificial numbers can only be maintained at the expense of the environment and with the culling of “vermin”.
 Government agencies such as SNH and charities that rely overmuch on government cash, such as the National Trust for Scotland, are unable or unwilling to oppose the status quo and Scotland suffers as a result.
 The phrase “Bought and sold for English gold” is as true today as it was when Burns penned the words three hundred years ago.